Dina Babbitt: Personal life

-She was the second wife of animator Art Babbitt (creator of Goofy).
+She was the second wife of animator Art Babbitt, co-creator of the Disney character Goofy.
 The couple had two daughters, Michele Kane and Karin Babbitt, and three grandchildren, all of whom have been active in pursuing Gottliebová-Babbitt's claims.
 They divorced in 1963.

 Dina Gottliebová-Babbitt was diagnosed with an aggressive form of abdominal cancer and had surgery on July 23, 2008.
 She died one year later, on July 29, 2009, aged 86, in Felton, California.